-- Compliance is achieved through a set of automatically enforceable rules whose goal is to incentivize its community members to achieve a shared common mission. - Maximizing the decentralization at all levels to reduce lock-in and lock-out effects. - The ecosystem has its own rules, including management of its own funds. - The ecosystem is operated by the ecosystem's Participants - i Other ecosystems are autonomous and this operating model does not enforce how internal ecosystem governance should be handled.
+- · Compliance is achieved through a set of automatically enforceable rules whose goal is to incentivize its community members to achieve a shared common mission. - Maximizing the decentralization at all levels to reduce lock-in and lock-out effects. - Minimizing the governance and central leadership to minimize liability exposure and regulatory capture. - The ecosystem has its own rules, including management of its own funds. - · The ecosystem is operated by the ecosystem's Participants i Other ecosystems are autonomous and this operating model does not enforce how internal ecosystem governance should be handled.